data-lessons/23-rd-things/_episodes/01-introduction.md

 * a software tool or service for research data you think others might be interested in
 * a question or research data problem to crowdsource a solution.

+>## Personal technical data audit
-**Consider**: a personal audit on what data technical skills you have, and what skills you want to learn.
+> Conduct a personal audit on what data technical skills you have, and what skills you want to learn.
+{: .challenge}